macadmins/ddm_infra/README.md

 - Set up a DNS entries on your domain for the following name which point to the public IP address of your docker host:
   - nanomdm.YOURDOMAIN.com
   - ddm.YOURDOMAIN.com
+  - traefik.YOURDOMAIN.com

+or even better, if you can, use a wildcard:

+  - *.YOURDOMAIN.com

 Confirm that these resolve to the IP address of your docker host before proceeding.